grahamgower/genomatnn/README.md

 ## Configuration
 From the usage information above, we can see that `genomatnn` subcommands require a configuration file.
-A genomatnn analysis procedes through multiple steps, and each step needs to be configured consistently with the previous step(s).
+A genomatnn analysis proceeds through multiple steps, and each step needs to be configured consistently with the previous step(s).
 The most extreme example of this, is that the number of individuals that are simulated in the first `sim` step must match the